hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_1/karma-yoga/013_freedom.md

 tendency of a series to repeat itself.
 When we see one event followed by another, or sometimes happening simultaneously with another, we expect this sequence or co-existence to recur.
-Our old logicians and philosophers of the Nyâyâ school call this law by the name of Vyâpti.
+Our old logicians and philosophers of the Nyāyā school call this law by the name of Vyāpti.
 According to them, all our ideas of law are due to association.
 A series of phenomena becomes associated with things in our mind in a sort of invariable order, so that whatever we perceive at any time is